syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 {% endtabs %}

-To view the Trackball in the particular axis, enable the `ShowTrackballInfo` property in that axis, as shown in the following code sample.
+To view the Trackball in the particular axis, enable the `ShowTrackballLabel` property in that axis, as shown in the following code sample.

 {% tabs %}